tomka75/sp-dev-docs.de-de/docs/general-development/how-to-use-the-closeworkbook-method-call-asynchronously.md

 ---
-title: How to Use the CloseWorkbook Method Call Asynchronously ms.date: 09/25/2017
+title: Asynchrones Verwenden des CloseWorkbook-Methodenaufrufs ms.date: 09/25/2017
 keywords: async,how to,howdoi,howto
 f1_keywords: async,how to,howdoi,howto
 ms.prod: sharepoint
 ms.assetid: 6febe7dc-a552-4c79-aa3e-203d882286e3
-ms.openlocfilehash: 19001c339f1e76daaf0a716389d1ab387e86d6e0
+ms.openlocfilehash: 4abef18cee1d669291381a49c1d3b03d60db6da6
-ms.sourcegitcommit: 1cae27d85ee691d976e2c085986466de088f526c
+ms.sourcegitcommit: f6ea922341c38e700d0697961f8df9a454a03cba
 ms.translationtype: HT
 ms.contentlocale: de-DE
-ms.lasthandoff: 10/13/2017
+ms.lasthandoff: 11/15/2017
 ---
-# <a name="how-to-use-the-closeworkbook-method-call-asynchronously"></a>How to: Use the CloseWorkbook Method Call Asynchronously
+# <a name="use-the-closeworkbook-method-call-asynchronously"></a>Asynchrones Verwenden des CloseWorkbook-Methodenaufrufs

 When you are using Excel Web Services, it is good practice to close the workbook by calling the **CloseWorkbook** method if you are finished using the session.
 This closes the session and allows Excel Services to free resources in a predictable manner.
 This could potentially improve your server performance and robustness.